B-UMMI/chewBBACA/README.md

 - Bugfix to fix issue in the PrepExternalSchema process when BLAST >= v2.10 was used.
 - Bugfix to fix issue when users provided a text file with the paths to the input genome assemblies or genes to use in the CreateSchema or AlleleCall processes.
+- Fixed issue related with absence of UniprotFinder module from setup.py.

 ## 2.7.0